Title IX Policy

 Consider environmental risk and protective factors as they occur on the individual, relationship, institutional, community and societal levels.

 The programs will include discussion of what constitutes these offenses, penalties for these offenses, definition of consent, prevention and awareness programs and ongoing prevention and awareness campaigns, risk reduction for students and faculty, safe and positive options for bystander intervention and security measures to protect against the occurrence of these offenses.
-Touro will advertise the date, time and content of these educational programs on posters displayed in those areas regularly used by students and employees of Touro.
+HTC will advertise the date, time and content of these educational programs on posters displayed in those areas regularly used by students and employees of HTC.

 14.0 RESOURCES FOR SEXUAL HARASSMENT VICTIMS

 HTC will provide resources for sexual harassment victims, regardless of whether the victims choose to report the crime to campus police or local law enforcement.
 HTC will provide written notification to victims about options for, and available assistance in, changing academic, living, transportation, and working situations.
 These resources include but are not limited to: